Retta: Career

 After graduating from Duke, Retta worked as a chemist.
-In her spare time, she did stand-up at Charlie Goodnights Comedy Club in Raleigh, North Carolina.
+In her spare time, she performed stand-up at Charlie Goodnights Comedy Club in Raleigh, North Carolina.
 Eventually, she moved to Los Angeles to pursue a career in comedy.
 Retta said on Wait Wait...
 Don't Tell Me! that when she started performing stand-up comedy, she decided to call herself Retta rather than explain her name.
 She started doing standup in 1996, although she said she did not start "earning money" until 1998, when she began touring on the college circuit.
 Retta said she used to get "really nauseated" before a performance, but that the feeling passed with experience.
 Retta has said her stand-up material tends to be slightly embellished stories from her regular everyday life, family, and friends.

 Retta has served as the opening act for such comedians as Shirley Hemphill and Bobby Collins.
 She has made television appearances on Bravo's Welcome to the Parker, E!
-Entertainment Television's The Soup, Freddie, Moesha, It's Always Sunny in Philadelphia, the "Comedy Divas Showcase" segment of The Jenny Jones Show, Retta has performed on Premium Blend, a Comedy Central show featuring up-and-coming comedians.
+Entertainment Television's The Soup, Freddie, Moesha, It's Always Sunny in Philadelphia, and the "Comedy Divas Showcase" segment of The Jenny Jones Show.
+Retta has also performed on Premium Blend, a Comedy Central show featuring up-and-coming comedians.

 In 2009, Retta started making regular guest appearances on the NBC comedy series Parks and Recreation as Donna Meagle, an employee in the Parks Department of the fictional town, Pawnee, Indiana.
 During a stand-up performance at the University of Illinois at Springfield, Retta said the acting job on the show was stressful because it was unclear how long the show would stay on the air, due to the poor reviews it received during the first season.
 Alan Sepinwall, a television columnist with The Star-Ledger, said season 2 episodes of Parks and Recreation afforded more personality and funnier jokes to Donna and other minor characters.
 She was upgraded to a full-time regular cast member in the third season.

+In late 2011, she received a "Best Supporting Actress (Comedy)" nomination at the 3rd Indie Soap Awards for the indie web series Vampire Mob.
 Retta also hosted the 3rd Critics' Choice Television Awards in 2013.
 In 2014, she appeared on Hollywood Game Night as a contestant along with the other celebrities Paget Brewster, Michael Chiklis, Mario Lopez, Thomas Lennon, and Alyssa Milano.
 In 2015, Retta was one of the audiobook narrators for Welcome to Night Vale, a novel tie-in to the eponymous podcast series in which she is the voice of Old Woman Josie.
 The same year she appeared in season 2 of Bravo's Girlfriends' Guide to Divorce.